numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Array coercion
 ******************************************************************************

-The following sections discuss the two aspects related to create an array from arbitrary python objects.
+The following sections discuss the two aspects related to creating an array from arbitrary python objects.
 This requires a defined protocol to store data inside the array.
-Further, it requires the ability to find the correct dtype when a user did not provide the dtype explicitly.
+Further, it requires the ability to find the correct dtype when a user does not provide the dtype explicitly.

 Coercion to and from Python objects
 ==============================================================================